You're Walt Disney World-bound, and a crucial question warrants an almost immediate answer: Where should I stay onsite with my family?

 Still in tune with a conservative family budget, Moderate category Walt Disney World Resort lodgings offer families a bit more space than Value properties, as well as a more resort-style atmosphere, with water sports rentals, organized activities and themed pools with slides and interactive water features.
 Rooms, averaging 314 square feet, are larger than those found in Value properties, and themed choices like Pirate Rooms (Disney's Caribbean Beach Resort) pack plenty of kid appeal.

-Family Favorites: For its island vibe, spacious rooms and a recently expanded Pirate pool, suitable for buccaneers big and small, Disney's Caribbean Beach Resort is a top choice for young families.
+Family Favorites: For its island vibe, spacious rooms and a pirate-themed pool, suitable for buccaneers big and small, Disney's Caribbean Beach Resort is a top choice for young families.
 Unique perks like in-room coffeemakers, an onsite fitness center and one of the most varied food courts on property make Disney's Coronado Springs Resort a prime pick for convention-goers, as well as family travelers.
 And, the lushly landscaped Disney's Port Orleans Resort - Riverside keeps kids entertained with a massive arcade, an old-fashioned fishing hole and a fun-filled swimming complex, complete with waterfalls and rope swings.

 Disney's Deluxe Resort Hotels

-Elaborate theming, water park-style pools and onsite restaurants give guests grounds to go the deluxe Walt Disney World lodging route.
-But, for many family visitors, some of the most attractive amenities featured at the World's eight Deluxe Resort Hotels aren't entertainment-oriented, but instead, are focused on comfort and convenience.
+Elaborate themes, water park-style pools and onsite restaurants give guests grounds to go the deluxe Walt Disney World lodging route.
+But, for many family visitors, some of the most attractive amenities featured at the World's Deluxe Resort Hotels aren't entertainment-oriented, but instead, are focused on comfort and convenience.
 Among the most popular reasons parents opt for a deluxe spot to stay are spacious accommodations, proximity to theme parks, onsite childcare centers (select properties) and access to an array of personal services.
 Plus, there's full room service, which can be a big help when you're traveling with kids.

 At almost all Deluxe properties, guests enjoy direct access to at least one Disney theme park via monorail, boat or walkway.
 All resorts are designed with interior corridors and services centrally located under one roof, making moving about with little ones less of a chore.